 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and to check for unwanted effects.

 This medicine does not take the place of getting enough sleep.
 It should not be used for occasional sleepiness that has not been diagnosed as narcolepsy, sleep apnea, or a shift work sleep problem.
 Ask your doctor for advice about good sleep habits.

 Hormonal birth control pills, implants, patches, shots, vaginal rings, or IUDs may not work as well while you are using armodafinil.
 To keep from getting pregnant, use a second form of birth control together with your pills, implant, patch, shot, vaginal ring, or IUD while you are using this medicine.
-Continue using the second form of birth control for one month after your last dose.
-Other forms of birth control include condoms, diaphragms, or contraceptive foams or jellies.
+Continue using the second form of birth control for 1 month after your last dose.
+Other forms of birth control include condoms, a diaphragm, or contraceptive foam or jelly.

 Armodafinil may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you notice any of these side effects, tell your doctor right away.

 Check with your doctor if you have been taking this medicine for a long time and feel that it is not working as well as before.
 Do not increase your dose without talking to your doctor.
 Some people can become mentally or physically dependent on this medicine.
 If you have questions, talk with your doctor.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.